NBISweden/EMBLmyGFF3/README.md

   - -l , --classification Organism classification.
 The default value is **Life**
   - --rc                  Reference Comment.
 No default value.
   - --rx                  Reference cross-reference.
 No default value.
-  - --rg                  Reference Group, the working groups/consortia that produced the record.
-No default value.
   - --ra , --author       Author for the reference.
 No default value.
   - --rt                  Reference Title.
 No default value.
   - --rl                  Reference publishing location.
 No default value.